brijesh445/Pinecone-SL/README.md

 ## Including LWIP MQTT Libray in bouffalo.mk file

-by default the lwip-MQTT library is not included in bouffalo.mk, To do this move to "bl_iot_sdk\components\network\lwip" file open bouffalo.mk file and the line "src/apps/mqtt" at the end of line in "COMPONENT_SRCDIRS" Variable.
+by default, the lwip-MQTT library is not included in bouffalo.mk, To do this move to "bl_iot_sdk\components\network\lwip" file open bouffalo.mk file and the line "src/apps/mqtt" at the end of line in "COMPONENT_SRCDIRS" Variable.

 Before
 ```bash